cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-*** CHALLENGES *** - allot 10 min
+***CHALLENGES 3 & 4***: allot 10 min

+Illustrate how to evaluate increasingly longer sections of a pipeline.

 ## Coffee Break: 2:25–2:40

 ## Creating Publication-Quality Graphics: 2:40–3:45

-Plotting our data is one of the best ways to
-quickly explore it and the various relationships
+Plotting is one of the best ways to explore a dataset and the relationships
 between variables.

-Today we'll be learning about the ggplot2 package, because
-it is a bit harder to learn but produces better looking plots than the base plotting ability.
+Today you'll be using the `ggplot2` package.
+It's a bit harder to learn than
+Base R plots but produces far higher quality.
+(Ask them to get their `ggplot2` cheat sheet.)

-ggplot2 is built on the grammar of graphics (where the gg comes from)
+`ggplot2` is built on the grammar of graphics (where the gg comes from):
-the idea that any plot can be
-expressed from the same set of components:
+the idea that any plot can be built from the same set of components:
  - a **data** set
  - a **coordinate system**
- -  a set of **geoms**--the visual representation of data points.
+ - a set of **geoms**—the visual representation of data points.

-The key to understanding ggplot2 is thinking about a figure in layers.
+The key to understanding the grammar of graphics is thinking about a figure in
+layers (like Photoshop or Gimp).

 Let's start off with an example.
-The first thing we need to do is load the `ggplot2` package
+The first thing we need to do is load the `ggplot2` package.

 ~~~
 library("ggplot2")
 ~~~
 {: .r}

-If you haven't previously installed the package, install it now using the command `install.packages("ggplot2")`.
+If you haven't previously installed the package, install it now using the
+command `install.packages("ggplot2")`.
 Then load it using the command above.

-to begin graphing, we use the `ggplot` function
+To begin graphing, we use the `ggplot` function.
+This lets R know that we're
-this lets R
-know that we're creating a new plot, and any of the arguments we give the
+creating a new plot, and any of the arguments we give the `ggplot` function
-`ggplot` function are the *global* options for the plot: they apply to all
-layers on the plot.
+are the *global* options for the plot: they apply to all layers on the plot.

 ~~~
-library("ggplot2")
 ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp)) +
   geom_point()
 ~~~
 {: .r}

-mention that line breaks can be anywhere, but you need to have the + at the end of the line.
+Line breaks can be anywhere.
+The `+` is for another layer.

 <img src="../fig/rmd-08-lifeExp-vs-gdpPercap-scatter-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter" alt="plot of chunk lifeExp-vs-gdpPercap-scatter" style="display: block; margin: auto;" />

 We've passed in two arguments to `ggplot`.

-First, we tell `ggplot` what data we
-want to show on our figure
+First, we tell `ggplot` what data we want to show on our figure (`gapminder`).

 For the second argument we passed in the `aes` function, which
 tells `ggplot` how variables in the **data** map to *aesthetic* properties of
 the figure, in this case the **x** and **y** locations.

-Here we told `ggplot` we
-want to plot the "gdpPercap" column of the gapminder data frame on the x-axis, and
+Here we told `ggplot` we want to plot the `gdpPercap` column of the `gapminder`
-the "lifeExp" column on the y-axis.
+data frame on the x-axis, and the `lifeExp` column on the y-axis.

-we didn't need to explicitly
-pass `aes` these columns (e.g. `x = gapminder[, "gdpPercap"]`)

-Other options that can be set with the `aes` function include color, size, transparency and shape.
+Other options that can be set with the `aes` function include color, size,
+transparency and shape.
 We will talk more about that later.

 By itself, the call to `ggplot` isn't enough to draw a figure: